jotajotaramirez/pisensor/README.md

 ## Store sensor data each minute

 Make sure /home/pi/pisensor/update.py has exec permissions by running `chmod +x update.py`.
-Edit crontab by adding this line:
+Edit crontab by running `crontab -e` and adding this line with your favourite text editor:

 ```* * * * * /home/pi/pisensor/update.py```

 Changes these values if you want to use a different schedule.

+## Start node server

+Finally, once everything else has been setup, run `sudo npm start`.

 ## Automatically backup data